norman02/FM-tip-calulator/README.md

 <!-- * [Contact](#contact) -->

 ## General info
 This app can be used to calculate common tips for service.
 This app is a [Frontend Mentor](https://frontendmentor.io) challenge project.
-My propose in creating this app is to practice git workflow, and code commenting.
+My propose in creating this app is to practice Sass and the 7-1 pattern.

 ## Technologies
 + HTML 5